Reddit for SEO: How Reddit Impacts Google Rankings in 2026

 - Shown as the primary comment when Google displays thread previews in carousels

-For brand mentions, this is critical.
 A comment that says "I've been using [brand] for two years and it's the best tool I've found" is worth very little at position #47 in a comment thread.
-The same comment, upvoted to position #2, becomes the de facto brand perception signal for every Google user who sees that thread cited in search results.

 This is precisely why boosting your post with upvotes is a legitimate and strategically important tool — not just for Reddit visibility, but for the compounding search visibility that follows from it.
 For brands deciding how to allocate budget between paid and organic Reddit, see our breakdown of Reddit Ads vs organic marketing to understand where each approach generates the best ROI for SEO outcomes.

-Section 5: Building a Reddit SEO Strategy
+How to Build a Reddit SEO Strategy

 With the structural context established, here is how to build a Reddit strategy that generates measurable SEO returns.
 If you want a focused, step-by-step tactical playbook for execution, our Reddit SEO strategy guide covers the full workflow from keyword targeting to brand mention engineering.

-Step 1: Keyword Research for Reddit
+How to Do Keyword Research for Reddit SEO

-Reddit keyword research is different from traditional keyword research.
 You are not looking for keywords where you can outcompete established editorial sites.
 You are looking for queries where:

 - Reddit already ranks in Google's organic results or carousels